 - Missing signatures: Some forms require handwritten signatures – don't use digital fonts.

-- Wrong visa category: Booking a "tourist" hotel but applying for a business visa – mismatch.
+- Wrong visa category: Using personal insurance for a business visa – ensure coverage matches your visa type.

 | Mistake | Why It's a Problem | How to Avoid |